 Clinicians report faster escalation timelines.
 Therapists specializing in compulsive sexual behavior describe clients using AI tools who escalate in months rather than years.
 The Birches Health clinical report (2026) specifically documents rising AI porn addiction cases as a distinct clinical pattern.

-The pattern matches the neuroscience predictions.
-If escalation is driven by dopamine tolerance and novelty-seeking (which decades of research confirm), then a technology that provides infinite, instant, personalized novelty should accelerate escalation.
-That’s exactly what clinicians are seeing.
+The pattern matches the neuroscience prediction.
+If escalation is driven by dopamine tolerance and novelty-seeking, then a technology that provides infinite, instant, personalized novelty should accelerate escalation.
+That is the clinical signal now emerging.

 Users describe a qualitatively different pull.
 In a 2025 Wired investigation, a recovering AI porn user described the experience as more compelling than traditional porn precisely because the content was generated to his exact specifications.
 Addiction experts quoted in the piece warned that the personalization dimension creates a stronger compulsive loop.